Eternal Security – Genuinely Saved, Always Saved!

 Good you were delivered from this false belief system and now have the peace of knowing you are secure.
 And I would imagine that you do good works because you love the Lord and want to serve Him and don’t abuse His grace because you want to honor Him.
 That is how God intends and now you have true peace.

-6. Myfanwy Brown says:
+6. blank Myfanwy Brown says:

 Hi Debs,